This is our review on the 7 Best Guitar Strings For Metal.

 By contrast, lightweight guitar strings tend to be easier to press and hold, and they are a bit more flexible if you’re going for a modern sound.

-Many beginners prefer lightweight strings until they can build up their finger strength, but even then it’s best to switch back over to medium-gauge once the calluses start building.
+Many beginners prefer lightweight strings rather than thicker strings, until they can build up their finger strength.
+But even then it’s best to switch back over to medium-gauge once the calluses start building.

 If you’re already a seasoned player and want the biggest sound possible, then you gotta go for a heavy set.